Karina-Denisevich/SpringBoot-HelloWorld/README.md

     }
 }
 ```
-The class is flagged as a @RestController, meaning it’s ready for use by Spring MVC to handle web requests. @RequestMapping maps / to the index() method.
+The class is flagged as a `@RestController`, meaning it’s ready for use by Spring MVC to handle web requests. `@RequestMapping` maps / to the index() method.
 When invoked from a browser or using curl on the command line, the method returns pure text.<br>

 ___